 What Is A Fish Quarantine Tank?

-At its most basic, a fish quarantine tank is simply a small tank, usually not as large as a main aquarium, that is separate to the main one you have.
-Its purpose is to isolate fish for variety of reasons that we will talk about in a minute.
+At its most basic, a fish quarantine tank is simply a small tank, usually not as large as the main aquarium, that is separate from the main one you have.
+Its purpose is to isolate fish for a variety of reasons that we will talk about in a minute.

 If you only have a freshwater aquarium, then you might be able to get away without having a quarantine tank at all, or at least only using a temporary one.
 This is because freshwater fish are less temperamental, and generally more suited to a captive environment.
 They don’t seem to suffer from the range of diseases that saltwater fish do.